Data Protection in ASP.NET Core

 In this section of the article, we will see a code snippet to implement data protection in the ASP.NET Core project.

-Next, add below line within ConfigureServices() method in startup.cs file to register in IServiceCollection.
+Secondly, add the below line within the ConfigureServices() method in the startup.cs file to register in IServiceCollection.

 services.AddDataProtection();

-Now, create a data protector object with IDataProtector.
+Now, let’s create a data protector object with IDataProtector.

 private readonly IDataProtector _dataProtector;

-Add IDataProtectionProvider type parameter to the constructor of the controller class.
-I have created a TestController class so the constructor will be as below –
+Add the IDataProtectionProvider type parameter to the constructor of the controller class.
+For this demonstration, we are using a TestController class, so the code snippet will be:

 public TestController(IDataProtectionProvider dataProtectionProvider)